mateusluizfb/eva-test/README.md

 ## Future improvements

-- Move all DB queries to repositories.
-It it will make testing the code easier and it will decouple the business logic from the DB.
+- Move all DB queries to a repository layer.
+It it will make testing easier and it will decouple the business logic from the DB.
 - Create a generic queue factory function that contains all the logic for creating a queue.
 It will abstract the lib we use for the queue and make it easier to switch to another one.
 The interface would be the same.